daniel-schroeder-dev/cpp-connect-four/README.md

 # Connect Four C++

 This is a simple Connect Four app written in some basic C++.
+It accepts an arbitrary number of rows and columns for the game board.

 ## Installation